hutnerr/leetcode-bot/README.md

 There is also other functionality that will notify the server about upcoming contests.
 The timing of these notifications can be set and modified.

 By default nothing is turned on.
-You must use the `/settings` command to set the server's config.
+You must use the `/settings` command to set the server's config and `/setchannel` to set an output channel.
 If you want a full walkthrough use the `/tutorial` command.

 [Invite Link]()